pipecashorg/pipecash-designer-issues/README.md

 # PipeCash Designer ISSUES

 This repository simply tracks the issues related to the PipeCash designer.
-Bugs, proposals and feature proposals should be logged here.
+Bugs, ideas and feature proposals should be logged here.